hseltman/pushPull/README.md

 This tool allows easy sharing of code between students and teachers, on the fly, via a common sftp account.

-You must first setup the sftp server and know its URL, sftp login name, and password.
+It is assumed that an sftp server has been set up and you know its URL, sftp login name, and password.

-To install run (in R/RStudio, as an administrator): library(devtools) install_github("hseltman/pushPull")

 On a Mac, sftp is likely to not be supported in curl, and hence RCurl.
 To fix this, run "terminal", create a new directory and change in to it, then download the "install" script, e.g., with curl -o install https://raw.githubusercontent.com/hseltman/pushPull/master/macScript/install Run the script ("bash install").

+To install run (in R/RStudio, as an administrator): library(devtools) install_github("hseltman/pushPull")

 First time usage (in R/RStudio, as an administrator): library(pushPull)